Sarah627/Java_miniatures/README.md

     - keywords or reserved words are predefined words in a programming language with a specific use, you can't use them for naming (simply, because the compiler will be confused if it's the word used by the language to identify some order to be executed by the program ,or it's just a programmer defined variable)

-    - every java program should at least have one class, to execute the program we should have a _main method_ (in other words method its name is "main")
+    - every Java program should at least have one class, to execute the program we should have a _main method_ (in other words method its name is "main")
     - inside our created class we define the main method as follows:

-        ```java
+        ```Java
              public static void main(String[] args){}
         ```

       > public, static, void, String are all keywords
       >
-      > naming methods using [camelCase](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#camel-case) in java if it consists of more than one word otherwise all lower case
+      > naming methods using [camelCase](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#camel-case) in Java if it consists of more than one word otherwise all lower case

     - the curly braces `{}` mean block of code, here we write the lines of code that will be executed, their place is after every class, method, control statements, specific keywords e.g. static keyword.
 They also represent a specific scope (we'll talk about this soon).
     - inside the curly braces of the main method we will print our first hello world

-        ```java
+        ```Java
            System.out.println("Hello World!");
         ```